jimacoff/OFN-User-Guide---Master/basic-features/reports.md

 ![Xero Import](https://openfoodnetwork.org/wp-content/uploads/2015/05/Xero-Import.png)

-Next you will select your downloaded OFN Xero report for upload.
+Next you will select your downloaded Abukem Xero report for upload.
 The settings you should select are shown below.

 ![Xero import steps](https://openfoodnetwork.org/wp-content/uploads/2015/05/Xero-import-steps.png)

 Ignoring the address details will ensure your Xero customer data is unaltered.
-Selecting**Tax Exclusive**will ensure that products you have set to include tax in the OFN will include tax, but your tax free items will remain tax free.
+Selecting**Tax Exclusive**will ensure that products you have set to include tax in the Abukem will include tax, but your tax free items will remain tax free.

 ## Bulk Co-op  Totals By Suppliers Report